David M. Funk

 Between 1990 and 1996, David served as debt policy counsel to the City of Baltimore.
 During this time, he helped to structure innovative financings, including the expansion of the Baltimore City Convention Center.
 In 1995, David chaired Prince George’s County Debt Policy and Management Committee.

 In 1994, Governor-Elect Parris N. Glendening asked David to chair the Transition Policy Group on Efficiency and Effectiveness in Government, which included transition oversight for the Maryland Insurance Administration.
 From 1995 to 1996, David chaired the Governor’s Commission on Baltimore City Automobile Insurance Rate Reduction.

 Charles Street Development Corporation

-Since 2003, David has served on the Board of Directors of the Charles Street Development Corporation, a non-profit organization devoted to promoting commercial, retail, and residential development along the Charles Street corridor from the Inner Harbor to Johns Hopkins University.
+For nearly 20 years, David served on the Board of Directors of the Charles Street Development Corporation, a non-profit organization devoted to promoting commercial, retail, and residential development along the Charles Street corridor from the Inner Harbor to Johns Hopkins University.